ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 and better cover both the request and response cases.

-Being calculated on the selected representation, the Digest is tied to the Content-Encoding.

-A given resource has thus multiple possible digests values.
+Being calculated on the selected representation, the `Digest` value is tied to the `Content-Encoding` and `Content-Type` header fields: a given resource has thus multiple possible digests values.

-To allow both parties to exchange a Digest of a representation with [no content codings](https://tools.ietf.org/html/rfc7231#section-3.1.2.1) two more algorithms are added (id-sha-256 and id-sha-512).
+To allow the exchange of a representation digest with [no content codings](https://tools.ietf.org/html/rfc7231#section-3.1.2.1) two more algorithms are added (id-sha-256 and id-sha-512).